placy2/strong-app-data-analysis/README.md

 This project is designed to help you analyze and visualize workout data from the iOS app "Strong", using Streamlit.

+Python is far from the first language I reach for - this was developed with heavy use of Github Copilot to smooth out learning curves where I'd normally spend a while in the Python stdlib docs.

 ## Running the Project Locally

 To run this project locally, follow these steps: